BLUE HORIZON, BOOK 2

 “Cool!”
 Pockets called after his friend.
 The bear turned to face his friend, and then followed the raccoon’s gaze to the second bay where the black ship had landed.

 Durant eyed the scene as a sliver of the black ship slid back and a short, compact body emerged from it.
 There seemed nothing unusual about the pilot; merely another Kastan.
 It was the first time he had ever seen one pure white, but that hardly mattered to him.
 The lithe creature dismounted his sleek craft and gathered a pack out of an unseen pocket in the hatch he had just emerged from.

-“Oh-dee-oh!” the Kastani replied in the grating, hissing Kastan accent.
+“Oh-dee-oh!” the newcomer replied in the grating, hissing Kastani accent.
 He approached the energy wall and tapped a series of switches on a nearby conduit, causing a ripple to appear in the fabric of the wall.
 A blinking green light on Pockets’ side demanded a response, and the raccoon tapped an “okay” button near it.
 The ripple became a hole and the alien stepped through.